 Welcome to the Department of Occupational Therapy

-The combined B.S./M.S. occupational therapy program and the professional entry-level M.S. program are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-2682.
+The combined BS/MS occupational therapy program and the professional entry-level M.S. program are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is (301) 652-2682 or visit ACOTEonline.org.
+Graduates of these programs are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).

 Students wishing to make a formal complaint against the occupational therapy program should contact the Department Chair or ACOTE directly.
 To our knowledge, no complaints have ever been made regarding our program.
 Please contact the Department or ACOTE to obtain the procedure for filing complaints regarding the Department of Occupational Therapy.